MachineNeil/online-certificates/README.md

 >
 > Moreover, I owe a debt of gratitude to the following instructors, each of whom has played a crucial role in shaping my skills: Mr. Ari Anastassiou, Mr. Snehan Kekre, Mr. Ryan Ahmed, Ms. Leire Ahedo, Mr. Amit Yadav, Mr. Andrew Ng, and Mr. Laurence Moroney.
 >
-> To provide clarity, the following descriptions represent the consensus regarding the certifications outlined in this repository:
+> To provide clarity, the following descriptions represent the consensus regarding the certificates outlined in this repository:
 > > **Professional Certificate**: _a series of related courses focused on providing hands-on experience in a skill._
 > >
 > > **Specialization**: _a series of related courses designed to help you master a specific topic._